pingiun/BAPC2018-website/rules.md

 * A team is allowed to bring a dictionary from English to their native language.
 * A team is allowed to bring one non-programmable wired USB keyboard and/or USB mouse.
 The keyboard and the mouse needs to be checked by the jury before the testing session.
 In other cases, a QWERTY keyboard and mouse is provided.
 * A team is allowed to bring pen and paper.
 Where available, the organisation will be providing pen and paper.
 * All items that are to be used during the contest, have to be handed in during registration to be checked by the organisation.
+Registration is done per team.

 ##### Department rules